otp.run#

 • symbols (str, list of str, list of otq.Symbol, onetick.py.Source, pd.DataFrame, optional) – Symbol(s) to run the query for passed as a string, a list of strings, a pd.DataFrame with the SYMBOL_NAME column, or as a “symbols” query which results include the SYMBOL_NAME column.
 The start/end times for the symbols query will taken from the params below.
 See symbols for more details.

 • end (datetime.datetime, onetick.py.datetime, pyomd.timeval_t, optional) – The end time of the query.
-If datetime.datetime was passed then timezone of object is ignored by Onetick, therefore we suggest using only otp.datetime objects as an argument.
+Can be timezone-naive or timezone-aware.
 See also timezone argument. onetick.py uses default_end_time as default value, if you don’t want to specify end time, e.g. to use saved time of the query, then you should specify None value.

 • date (datetime.date, onetick.py.date, optional) – The date to run the query for.
 Can be set instead of start and end parameters.
 If set then the interval to run the query will be from 0:00 to 24:00 of the specified date.

-• timezone (str, optional) – The timezone of start and end times, as well as of the output timestamps.
-It has higher priority then timezone of start and end parameters.
+• timezone (str, optional) – The timezone of output timestamps.
+Also, when start and/or end arguments are timezone-naive, it will define their timezone.
 If parameter is omitted timestamps of ticks will be formatted with the default tz.

 • context (str, optional) – Allows specification of different instances of OneTick tick_servers to connect to.
 If not set then default context is used.